Aliases for WNT10A Gene

 GeneCards Summary for WNT10A Gene

 WNT10A (Wnt Family Member 10A) is a Protein Coding gene.
 Diseases associated with WNT10A include Schopf-Schulz-Passarge Syndrome and Odontoonychodermal Dysplasia.
-Among its related pathways are Signaling by GPCR and Gastric cancer.
+Among its related pathways are Presenilin-Mediated Signaling and Presynaptic function of Kainate receptors.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and frizzled binding.
 An important paralog of this gene is WNT10B.

 UniProtKB/Swiss-Prot Summary for WNT10A Gene

 Ligand for members of the frizzled family of seven transmembrane receptors (Probable).
 Functions in the canonical Wnt/beta-catenin signaling pathway (By similarity).
 Plays a role in normal ectoderm development (PubMed:17847007, PubMed:28589954).
 Required for normal tooth development (PubMed:17847007, PubMed:29178643, PubMed:28589954).
 Required for normal postnatal development and maintenance of tongue papillae and sweat ducts (PubMed:28589954).
 Required for normal proliferation of basal cells in tongue filiform papillae, plantar epithelium and sweat ducts.
 Required for normal expression of keratins in tongue papillae (By similarity).
 Required for normal expression of KRT9 in foot plant epithelium (PubMed:28589954).
 Required for normal hair follicle function (PubMed:28589954).